-In recent years, we have seen many examples of people working together to keep their communities safe and healthy through mutual aid (read about efforts in Chicago and West Virginia).
-Here's some information on mutual aid networks and how you can get involved.
+There are many examples of people working together to keep their communities safe and healthy through mutual aid (read about efforts in Chicago and West Virginia).
+Here's how you can get involved in building these vital networks of support.

 Solidarity, not charity